First, we need to look at how happiness evolved.

 ‘If I apply the umpteen keys when will I notice a change?

 ’ It may take a year or two, perhaps more.

 The keys to resilience aren’t snappy catch phrases that are applied in five minutes.
 You will need to absorb their lessons gradually and apply them consistently over time.
 You don’t turn an ocean liner around in five minutes, and you are not going to change your life in five minutes.

 ‘But two years?!’

 Those two years will come quickly.
 Also, it depends on how long it takes you to adopt each key.
-On an intellectual level you might easily grasp the precepts presented, but for you to fully believe them and for them to become an integral part of the way you live your life takes time.
+On an intellectual level you might easily grasp the precepts presented, but it will take time for you to fully believe them and for them to become an integral part of the way you live your life.

 ‘Two years is too long.’

 You might already be applying most of the keys to resilience, in which case, you’re halfway there.
 You won’t notice the changes happening, but one day you will look back and see that you have changed.
 You will see that you have created a more confident, accountable person.
 You will gauge your happiness and see that your effort has been rewarded.

 The changes you will be making don’t rely on willpower, but on awareness – a useful quality to possess in life.

 ’If I apply the umpteen keys to resilience, how much will I increase my core happiness?’